 – The Ivory-Billed Woodpecker will join its cousins on this list once it finally becomes extinct in 2016 or 2017 after American Birding Association teams surveyed the Big Woods region of Arkansas and reported no signs of it.

-If humans do not make changes very soon, many more species will become extinct!
-We need to take action now before it is too late for these precious animals that cannot speak up or defend themselves against us.
-If we don’t fight to protect them right now, who knows how much longer their natural habitats will be around?
+If humans do not make changes very soon, many more species will become extinct.
+We need to take action before it is too late for these precious animals that cannot speak up or defend themselves against us.
+Who knows how long their natural habitats will be around if we don’t fight to protect them right now?